bruderstein/unexpected-htmllike-jsx-adapter/README.md

 # Usage

-You need to call the `create()` to create the adapter.
-With the (unique) instance you get back, you can set options (using `setOptions({ ... })`) to influence how certain things are returned to [unexpected-htmllike](https://github.com/bruderstein/unexpected-htmllike).
+You need to instantiate a new instance of the adapter in order to use it.
+With the instance, you can set options (using `setOptions({ ... })`) to influence how certain things are returned to [unexpected-htmllike](https://github.com/bruderstein/unexpected-htmllike).